mmistakes/minimal-mistakes/_posts/learning/conferences/2022-11-07-web-summit.md

 -   I have also seen projects that overextended and underdelivered.
 Lack of testing, spaghetti code, no documentation, lack of automation, poor architecting, and a lack of future thought are just a few reasons that products go from “adding new features to capture the market” to “we need to spend six months refactoring everything, again...”

 -   VCs and investors should spend more time and resources on “grilling” a founding team’s technical stack.
-If they cannot, they should consider hiring others to do it for them.
+They should consider hiring others to do it for them if they can’t do it themselves.
 This due diligence can be the difference in investing in a product that can easily maneuver, adapt, and change, leading to your investment to capture the market, satisfy the customer, and grow rapidly.

 # Entrepreneurs and Builders